-The United States Bankruptcy Court for the Central District of California‚ the court that governs Los Angeles‚ recently released statistics that show Chapter 13 bankruptcy in Los Angeles has become a more frequently used form of bankruptcy filing.
+The United States Bankruptcy Court for the Central District of California‚ the court that governs Woodland Hills‚ recently released statistics that show Chapter 13 bankruptcy in Woodland Hills has become a more frequently used form of bankruptcy filing.

 According to the court’s analysis‚ Chapter 13 filings have increased more than 16 percent from January to August 2011 compared to the same period in 2010.
 The 2011 numbers are based on estimated filings through June.